 At ModLogix, we start by creating a step-by-step plan for the project.
 We put the development environment in the cloud and use it to check the compatibility of products, upgrade them if needed, and add custom code.
 We populate the environment with test data and test the functionality and performance of all product components.
 During this time, the system is still running in the old environment, which allows us to avoid long downtime during rehosting.
 And it’s only after everything has started to work perfectly and all the risks have been taken care of that we proceed to moving the solution to the cloud.

 Cloud migration promises many advantages — scalability, stability, and ease of business innovation are among them.
 At ModLogix, we know that software must serve the business.
 All the solutions we offer to our clients are reasonable and appropriate for their organization.
 If moving to the cloud is good value for money for your business, and you are ready to invest in it for strategic advantage, feel free to start the project with a reliable team of cloud migration experts and follow our tips for the best results.

 If you have any questions, contact us to set up a free hour-long consultation with our team.
 Our developers have strong working experience with cloud migration projects.
-We’ll give you a straight-up overview of your project’s specifics and offer cloud migration services according to your needs.
+We’ll give you a straight-up overview of your project’s specifics, build a cloud architecture for an application, and offer cloud migration services according to your needs.

 How to jumpstart an app modernization process?
 Follow these steps.
 Creation of Effective App Modernization Roadmap: Everything You Need to Know